Farri-developer/Farri-developer/README.md

 ---

-### 🔗 Quote
-> “I believe in learning by doing, and I’m always open to connect, collaborate, and innovate.”
+> “I believe in building impactful solutions by combining technology, creativity, and continuous learning.”